HPC-certification-forum/www/data/competences.md

 The tree has the following properties:
   * Skills on leaf-level are generally organized such that they encapsulate a single narrow topic, knowledge or technology. **High-level overview skills** are possible as well but then focus on the overview instead of introducing too many details for specific solutions.
   * On the leaf level, a skill is fine-grained and orthogonal to other skills -- their narrowed scope means they can be taught in sessions ranging from a 1-hour lecture up to a 4-hour workshop.
-We believe this granularity allows practitioners to cherry-pick the skills relevant to their circumstances, and lecturers and examiners to prepare small lectures with well-defined content.
+We believe this granularity allows <span class="hint tpract">practitioners</span> to cherry-pick the skills relevant to their circumstances, and lecturers and examiners to prepare small lectures with well-defined content.
   * For technology-dependent skills on the leaf level (e.g., a specific file system or workload manager) the introductory skills are often provided, as they contribute to the foundation of many specialized skills representing a specific hardware or software technology.

-## An example skill
+## An Example Skill

 The following is a virtual example that illustrates how an inner node may look like, in particular if it is an overview skill: